Loading…

 Data from the ABS, RBA, AIHW, ASIC, World Bank, OECD and more.
 Automated weekly pipeline with carry-forward handling for quarterly and annual data.
 A dedicated Data Status page shows exactly when each metric was last refreshed.
 Full methodology documentation and configurable scoring weights.

 Download any metric as CSV for your own analysis, monthly or native-frequency observations.
 Font size controls and a high-contrast mode for accessibility.
-Built for everyone who needs the data, however they need it.

 Social AI: A Civic Commitment